MANAPPURAM

 (([email protected]; Mobile: +91 9591011727;))

-Oct 1 (Reuters) - Shares of Indian non-bank gold lenders Manappuram Finance MNFL.NS and Muthoot Finance MUTT.NS dropped 2% each early on Tuesday, a day after the central bank said it found "several irregular practices" in the industry.
+Oct 1 (Reuters) - Shares of Indian non-bank gold lenders Manappuram Finance MNFL.NS and Muthoot Finance MUTT.NS dropped 2.9% and 3.6% early on Tuesday due to growth concerns, a day after the central bank found "several irregular practices" in the industry.

 Those comments are "a sentimental negative for the gold lenders", brokerage Motilal Oswal said in a note.